Manual wheelchair guide

 An award-winning folding rigid wheelchair.
 It is lightweight, highly responsive and encompasses a folding frame for easy storage.
 This world-class design is ideal for users who require all the benefits of a rigid framed wheelchair but have limited space for storage at home or in the car.

 Including all the popular features of the Veloce, with the added ultra-lightweight benefits of carbon fibre.

-This collection of quality wheelchairs from Motion Composites meets the requirements of users that range from mid-active to active.
-They are highly adaptable which means their designs can be easily altered if user’s needs change.
-This is an essential capability for most wheelchair users who are new to disability or have a degenerative condition.
+This collection of quality wheelchairs from Motion Composites meets users’ requirements that range from mid-active to active.
+They are highly adaptable, which means their designs can be easily altered if the user’s needs change.
+This is an essential capability for most wheelchair users who are new to a disability or have a degenerative condition.
 The range includes: